mmenor/assembly_workshop2019/index.md

 We again create a new folder, `alignment`, to save our results (BAM and SAM files).
 The next command, `bowtie2`, executes the alignment using Bowtie2.
 The first argument, `-x`, specifies the reference genome.
 In this case, it is chromosome 21 of the human genome. `-1` and `-2` specifies the input paired-end reads.
 We're using our filtered and trimmed reads here.
 Finally `-S` specifies the name of our output SAM file.

+A SAM file is human readable (to some extent), so you can open a small SAM file with a text editor for viewing.
+See the [Wikipedia entry](https://en.wikipedia.org/wiki/SAM_(file_format)) for format details.

 Typically a compressed version of the SAM file, called a BAM file, is used in downstream analysis.
 We will use [Samtools](http://www.htslib.org/) for this conversion.
 Samtools also lets us sort the read by alignment position

 ```bash